Finance and fees

 Eligibility

-• Recipients should have an above average GPA (B equivalent or higher) and successfully meet the English Language Proficiency requirements for their program.
-Other eligibility requirements may apply, based on country of residence.
+- Applicants must meet the admission and the English Language Proficiency requirements for their program.
+Other eligibility requirements may apply, based on applicant’s country of residence.

 Funding your education and expenses